Advik-B/english/README.md

     Print the value of x.
 thats it.

+# Infinite loop with break
+repeat forever:
+    Set x to x plus 1.
+    If x is equal to 10, then
+        break out of this loop.
+    thats it.
+thats it.

 # For loop (repeat N times)
 Repeat 5 times, do the following:
     Print "Hello".